 4. Ransomware Attacks

-An incident response engagement was launched recently by Microsoft to curb ransomware attacks.
+Microsoft recently launched an incident response engagement to curb ransomware attacks.
 Ransomware attacks have become more targeted and planned.
-For instance, threat actors launch their attacks on public holidays, when a company’s ability to respond is at it’s weakest point.
-As a result, companies are often forced to give in to ransom demand to avoid facing far greater losses incurred by down time.
+For instance, threat actors launch their attacks on public holidays, when a company’s ability to respond is at it’s weakest.
+As a result, companies often give in to ransom demand to avoid facing greater losses incurred by down time.
 Sharing his views on ways to curb these pressing cyber security issues, the Microsoft Corporate Vice-President of Customer Security and Trust said that new rules and precautionary methods need to be enacted within the realms of cyber space.
 That businesses and organizations ought to invest in people and technology to help stop attacks.
 He also said that performing regular security updates, maintaining comprehensive backup policies and enabling Multi Factor Authentication (MFA) are essential proactive measures.
 Furthermore he emphasized that MFA stands out as the most effective method.

 Here at CSG Technologies we provide IT security and business continuity plans which will fit your company’s requirements.
 Furthermore, we can assist with risk assessment, incident response and disaster recovery.
 Contact us today!
 And implement the best cyber security strategy for your business.